LenderPanel.com

 Transfer of Equity Conveyancing for Leasehold titles

-If your property is leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the landlord.
+If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the freeholder.
 If such conditions are not complied with you may be in violation of your covenants under the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance

-Your property may be repossessed if you do not keep up repayments on your mortgage with Habito.
+If you do not keep up the payments on your mortgage with Habito your property may be repossessed.

 Preparing the Transfer of Equity with a Habito Mortgage